klong-pagely/perimeterx-nginx-plugin/README.md

   sudo systemctl enable nginx.service
   ```

+Once the the installation is complete, you can begin [configuring](configuration) the PerimeterX Plugin.

 ### <a name="installation_nginxplus_px"></a>Installing the PerimeterX NGINX Plugin for NGINX+

 If you are already using NGINX+, the following steps cover installing the NGINX+ Lua Module and the PermimeterX NGINX Plugin.